 No, it is not.
 Comparing current decommissioning cost estimates with current asset balances would be valid only if the plant were to be decommissioned immediately.
-In the case of the Cook plant, the decommissioning will not begin for nearly thirteen years.
+In the case of the Cook plant, the decommissioning will not begin for nearly eleven years (2023 to 2034, when Unit 1 license life ends).
 To evaluate the prospects for adequately providing for decommissioning the plant, both the expected cost of decommissioning the plant and the value of the funds that will be used to pay for it need to be extended through the entire decommissioning process.